TheCandidStartup/TheCandidStartup.github.io/_drafts/ensuring-eventual-consistency.md

 ## Keep It Simple Stupid

-The approach that everyone starts with, is to add the logic needed to the app server.
+The approach that everyone starts with is to add the logic needed to the app server.
 Don't think about it too much.
 Add the code where it's convenient.
 Mix database updates and side effects.
 Wrap the whole thing in a transaction so the database update is atomic and consistent.
 Simple, quick to write, easy to understand and maintain.
 Works most of the time.

 Uploading a file might look like :

 1. Start database transaction
 2. Update file metadata in database